NOUNA715/LiveMemories/README.md

 # LiveMemories

-A cross-platform digital memory journaling app
+A cross-platform memory journaling app built with HTML, CSS, and JS.